-Leased lines and other data services include: (1) Diginet, our domestic private leased line service providing Smart's fiber optic and leased line data requirements; (2) IP-VPN, a managed corporate IP network that offers a secure means to access corporate network resources; (3) Metro Ethernet, our high-speed wide area networking services that enable mission-critical data transfers; (4) Shops.Work, our connectivity solution for retailers and franchisers that links company branches to their head office; and (5) Shops.Work Unplugged or, SWUP, our wireless VPN service that powers mobile point-of-sale terminals and off-site bank ATMs, as well as other retail outlets located in remote areas.
-Leased lines and other data revenues amounted to Php4,484 million in the first half of 2010, a decrease of Php4 million from Php4,488 million in the same period in 2009 primarily due to a decrease in Diginet revenues partially offset by higher revenues from IP-VPN and Metro Ethernet.
-The percentage contribution of leased lines and other data service revenues to total data and other network services accounted for 39% and 43% in the first half of 2010 and 2009, respectively.
+Leased lines and other data services include: (1) Diginet, our domestic private leased line service providing Smart's fiber optic and leased line data requirements; (2) IP-VPN, a managed corporate IP network that offers a secure means to access corporate network resources; (3) Metro Ethernet, our high-speed wide area networking services that enable mission-critical data transfers; (4) Shops.Work, our connectivity solution for retailers and franchisers that links company branches to their head office; and (5) SWUP, our wireless VPN service that powers mobile point-of-sale terminals and off-site bank ATMs, as well as other retail outlets located in remote areas.
+As at September 30, 2010, SWUP has a total subscriber base of 14,690 compared with 11,091 subscribers as at the same period in 2009.
+Leased lines and other data revenues amounted to Php5,633 million in the first nine months of 2010, a decrease of Php1,153 million, or 17%, from Php6,786 million in the same period in 2009 primarily due to decrease in Diginet revenues partially offset by higher revenues from Metro

+Ethernet and IP-VPN.
+The percentage contribution of leased lines and other data service revenues to total data and other network services accounted for 34% and 42% in the first nine months of 2010 and 2009, respectively.